canonical-ols/snapstore-snap-docs/en/devices.md

-Since version 2.19 of the snap-store-proxy, the `proxy.device-auth.allowed-device-service-urls` setting can be used to control the list of allowed device services (Serial Vaults), eg.:
+Since version 2.19 of the snap-store-proxy, the `proxy.device-auth.allowed-device-service-urls` setting can be used to control the list of allowed device services (Serial Vaults), e.g.:

     sudo snap-proxy config \
         proxy.device-auth.allowed-device-service-urls='["https://sv1.internal", "https://sv2.internal"]'